-Once the mixture melts, it can be poured into an oiled mould and mixed with sand.
-It is also possible to pour it into the mould with no additives.
+Once the mixture melts, it can be poured into an oiled mold and mixed with sand.
+It is also possible to pour it into the mold with no additives.

 Waste is a significant problem in Cameroon.
-As a result, entrepreneur Pierre Lasoumloum is helping to deal with the problem.
-This initiative takes waste and uses it as a binding agent to create paving slabs.
+As a result, entrepreneur Pierre Lasoumloum is helping to deal with the situation.
+This initiative uses waste as a binding agent to create paving slabs.

-Elsewhere in the Netherlands, PlasticRoad is an initiative making roads completely from plastic.
-At present trials are being conducted in Zwolle and the results look promising
+Elsewhere in the Netherlands, PlasticRoad is an initiative to make roads completely from plastic.
+Currently, trials are being conducted in Zwolle, and the results look promising.

-Prevention is better than cure as they say.
+Prevention is better than cure, as they say.
 Therefore, plastic paving could be a great way of preventing plastic waste from polluting our environment.
-Whether we use it as a binding agent or use it on its own to make roads, it is a potential game-changer.
+Whether waste plastics are used as a binding agent or used on their own to make roads, it is a potential game-changer.

 The amount of roads and pavements we create or repair is staggering.
-Therefore, utilising plastic waste as paving slabs or roads could make a significant impact.
-This is no doubt a positive step in the right direction when it comes to our fight against plastic.
+Therefore, utilizing plastic waste as paving slabs or roads could make a significant impact.
+This is no doubt a positive step in the right direction when it comes to our fight to reduce plastic waste.

 |Zhen Leng, Rabindra Kumar Padhan, Anand Sreeram, Production of a sustainable paving material through chemical recycling of waste PET into crumb rubber modified asphalt, Journal of Cleaner Production, Volume 180, 2018, Pages 682-688, ISSN 0959-6526, https://doi.org/10.1016/j.jclepro.2018.01.171